Kafū, aged forty-one.

 I listened to Faust.

-The lingering summer heat grew increasingly severe.
+The lingering heat grew ever more severe.

 September 4th.